bethdeconinck/transdayofsnackchicago/index.md

 ## Is this the official Trans Day of Snack event for Chicago?
 What about this other one I heard about?
 You're overthinking this.
 It's really, truly, just a free snack. ❤️

 There's no "official" anything here, no umbrella organization, just a spontaneous expression of love and support for our community.
-We happened to buy the "transdayofsnackchicago" domain before anyone else, but that doesn't make us any more official than any other snack-based events happening today.
+We happened to buy the "transdayofsnackchicago" domain before anyone else, but that doesn't make us any more official than any other snack-based events happening around the area.

-If you know about other Trans Day of Snack events happening elsewhere in the city, we wholeheartedly encourage you to go to them too.
+If you know about other Trans Day of Snack events happening nearby, we wholeheartedly encourage you to go to them too.
 Have multiple snacks!
-It's 2026, you've earned it!
+You've earned it!